 Women travellers will be glad to find that machismo, in its fully-fledged Latin varieties, is rare in Kenya and male egos are usually softened by reserves of humour.
 Whether travelling alone or together, women may come across occasional persistent hasslers, but seldom much worse.
 Drinking in bars unaccompanied by men, you can expect a lot of male attention, as you can in many other situations.
 Universal basic rules apply: if you suspect ulterior motives, turn down all offers and stonily refuse to converse, though you needn’t fear expressing your anger if that’s how you feel.
 You will, eventually, be left alone.
 These tactics are hardly necessary except on the coast, and then particularly in Lamu.
 Some women mitigate unwelcome attention by adapting their dress.

-Fortunately you will usually be welcomed with generous hospitality when travelling on your own.
-On public transport a single woman traveller causes quite a stir and fellow passengers don’t want to see you treated badly.
-Women get offers of accommodation in people’s homes more often than male travellers.
-And, if you’re staying in less reputable hotels, there’ll often be female company – employees, family, residents – to look after you.
+Fortunately you will usually be welcomed with generous hospitality when travelling on your own (many Kenyan women travel alone on public transport) and if you’re staying in less reputable hotels, there’ll often be female company – employees, family, residents – to look after you.

-The mood in Kenya at the end of 2012, after a number of Islamist extremist grenade and gun attacks in northeastern Kenya and low-income parts of Nairobi and Mombasa, was one of stoicism.
+The mood in Kenya at the end of 2015 was one of stoicism.
 Life goes on, you’ll be told, and you are still far more likely to be injured in a road traffic accident or catch malaria (both quite remote possibilities) than you are to be caught up in a terrorist attack.
 You could never rule out the possibility, but terrorism is an international threat which is no more likely to affect you during a visit to Kenya than it would were you to stay at home.
 Needless to say, security at shopping malls and big hotels is high-profile, with airport-style baggage scanners and metal detectors widely in use.
 And equally you’ll notice that people who work in tourism – from hotel owners and tour operators to curio sellers and waiting staff – will be thrilled to have your patronage in what is a difficult time for the industry.